wangguohao-github/project_gazebo_aruco/README.md

 There are three ways you can run this project depending on your situation or operating system.
 - Linux: All 3 ways will work
-- Windows: Docker and Docker with VNC
+- Windows: Docker and Docker with VNC (You will need the WSL2 backend)
 - Max OSX: Docker with VNC

 Note that you will need at least 20Gb free on your system to avoid lockup.
 Graphics card and 16Gb RAM is recommended.